About the National Survey on Research Integrity

 The survey will employ a technique known as the Randomized Response (RR) which has shown to elicit more honest answers around sensitive topics.

 It will examine a broad range of factors that may impact on scholars engagement in responsible research practices and questionable research practices.

 When will the results of NSRI be available?

-We expect the results to be available in the first quarter of 2021.
+We expect the results to be available in the second quarter of 2021.
 Once the data have been analyzed, the outcomes from the NSRI will be available through preprints, other Open Access publications and through (inter)national conferences.
 Follow us on Twitter or Linkedin to get updates on the project.

 The NSRI results will also be used to develop action plans on how to foster responsible research practices in the Netherlands.
 Plans will be tailored to the major stakeholders and the four disciplinary domains.
 These action plans will be co-created with representatives from each domain, in collaboration with a professional change implementation organization.